 In December 2003, we initiated a conventional development program based on re-completion of wells to other reservoirs and restoring non-producing wells to producing status.
 During 2004, we refurbished a high pressure gas injection line, converting it to a gas gathering and sales line, and installed a simple gas processing plant in the field to allow natural gas sales in July of 2004.
 During 2005, we began a five well development drilling program aimed at reaching mostly proved undeveloped reserves left in primary “attic” positions.
 The culmination of these activities caused production to increase from 18 BOPD to a monthly average rate of 145 BOEPD during our peak production month in late 2005.

-Based on the project being approved by the State of Louisiana as a qualified tertiary recovery project, we do not expect to bear any severance tax on our net production until the full project reaches payout, including cost of capital, which is not expected to occur until sometime in the next decade.CO2 Recovery Potential at Delhi Field
+Based on the project being approved by the State of Louisiana as a qualified tertiary recovery project, we do not expect to bear any severance tax on our net production until the full project reaches payout, including cost of capital, which is not expected to occur within our proved reserve lifetime.CO2 Recovery Potential at Delhi Field

 Evolution Petroleum Announces Settlement of Denbury Litigation